Disease Guide ·Intestinal Blockage ·2026

 5What is the recovery time after foreign body surgery?

-Most cats recover well within 10-14 days.
-They typically spend 2-4 days in the hospital post-surgery for monitoring, IV fluids, and pain management.
-At home, they need restricted activity, an e-collar to prevent licking the incision, and a bland diet gradually transitioned back to normal food.
-Full recovery including internal healing takes 2-3 weeks.
+Most cats recover in 10-14 days.
+Hospital stay (2-4 days) includes monitoring and pain management.
+At home: restricted activity, e-collar, and bland diet.
+Full healing takes 2-3 weeks.
 Complications are uncommon with prompt surgery.

 6Why is string so dangerous for cats?

-String, thread, and yarn create what's called a linear foreign body.
-One end often anchors (usually under the tongue or at the stomach exit), while the intestines continue trying to push the rest through.
-This causes the intestines to bunch up like an accordion and the string can saw through the intestinal wall, creating perforations that leak bacteria into the abdomen.
-This is why you should never pull string from a cat's mouth or anus.
+One end anchors (tongue or stomach exit) while intestines push the rest through.
+This bunches intestines like an accordion, and string saws through walls creating perforations that leak bacteria.
+Never pull string from mouth or anus.

 7Does pet insurance cover intestinal blockage surgery in cats?

-Yes — most comprehensive pet insurance policies cover foreign body surgery, hospitalization, and aftercare.
-Many policies classify this as an accident rather than illness, which may mean a shorter waiting period (2-5 days vs. 14 days).
-A single foreign body surgery at $2,500-$6,000 can pay for years of premiums.
-Enroll before any incident to ensure coverage.
+Most policies cover surgery, hospitalization, and aftercare.
+Many classify it as accident with shorter waiting period (2-5 days vs. 14 days).
+A single $2,500-$6,000 surgery pays years of premiums.
+Enroll before incidents occur.

 Marcel Janik, founder of RealVetCost